 For the star setup, we used three background traffic scenarios in our experiments.
-For the first scenario, we used Iperf [38] to produce CBR UDP traffic over the four primary traffic paths to create a series of approximately constant duration loss episodes at (v_c, e_3) and (v_c, e_4) .
+For the first scenario, we used Iperf [40] to produce CBR UDP traffic over the four primary traffic paths to create a series of approximately constant duration loss episodes at (v_c, e_3) and (v_c, e_4) .
 We used an additional Iperf flow over path (e_1, e_2) to produce a series of loss episodes at (v_1, e_1) .
-All loss episodes were spaced at exponential intervals with a mean of 10 seconds, and the test duration was 10 minutes.
+All loss episodes were spaced at exponential intervals with a mean of 10 s, and the test duration was 10 min.
 The second scenario consisted of long-lived TCP sources configured to use all four primary traffic paths plus path (e_1, e_2) .
-There were at least 100 traffic sources configured to use each path, and the test duration was 10 minutes.
-In the third scenario, we used Harpoon [34] with a heavy-tailed file size distribution to create self-similar traffic as in scenarios three and four for the dumbbell topology.
-Traffic sources were configured to produce approximate average loads of 65% on link e_1 , 15% on link e_2 , 75% on link e_3 , and 60% on link e_4 , and the test duration was 15 minutes.
-For all scenarios, we discarded the first and last 30 seconds of the traces.
-Finally, we note that while maximum queueing delays at (v_2, e_2) were non-zero for all three traffic scenarios, no loss occurred at (v_2, e_2) .
+There were at least 100 traffic sources configured to use each path, and the test duration was 10 min.
+In the third scenario, we used Harpoon [35] with a heavy-tailed file size distribution to create self-similar traffic as in scenarios three and four for the dumbbell topology.
+Traffic sources were configured to produce approximate average loads of 65% on link e_1 , 15% on link e_2 , 75% on link e_3 , and 60% on link e_4 , and the test duration was 15 min.
+For all scenarios, we discarded the first and last 30 s of the traces.
+Finally, we note that while maximum queueing delays at (v_2, e_2) were nonzero for all three traffic scenarios, no loss occurred at (v_2, e_2) .

-6. EVALUATION
+VI.
+EVALUATION

-We now describe the experimental evaluation of SLAM using the testbed described above.
-We examine the accuracy of SLAM's delay and loss estimates, comparing its results with estimates obtained using standard IPPM methodologies [7,8], which are based on Poisson-modulated probes.
-We also compare the DV matrix metric with other standard methodologies [21,32].
+We now describe the evaluation of SLAM using the testbed described earlier.
+We examine the accuracy of SLAM's delay and loss estimates, comparing its results with estimates obtained using standard IPPM methodologies [6], [7], which are based on Poisson-modulated probes.
+(We also compared SLAM's delay and loss accuracy with periodic probe streams.
+Due to space limitations we do not include these results, but we note that they are similar to results obtained using the standard methodologies.)
+We also compare the DV matrix metric with other standard methodologies [21], [33].

-6.1 SLAM Measurement Overhead
+A. Measurement Overhead and Sensitivity